I love this recipe and I used to make it all the time and I still do!

 Add perhaps pepper at this stage, chicken stock of course is salty and at the end taste and adjust the seasoning.

 Allow to cook until soft, remove from heat, (the liquid is part of your delish soup, with yummy flavours of stock and onion, do not drain), mash with your blender, you should have a lovely mixture of pumpkin soup.
 To add creaminess, here is where we add the eggs, just allow vegetables to cool a little, if added to soon, the eggs will cook too quickly, (we want them to blend easily and add richness to our soup), crack the eggs into pot and then blend straight away, add a little milk and there you go a beautiful pot of creamy thick soup.

 When serving, (although I tend to add at the end of my cooking), add the cut up chives.
 The lovely orange colour of the soup plus the green of the chives on top, just adds more to the appeal and taste of your pumpkin soup!

 I add straight after cooking, I do this because my son just grabs a bowl of soup straight from the fridge and heats.
-The added chives don’t need to be added, and they do just sort of stay/ float on the top!
+The added chives don’t need to be added, but when they are, at this stage, they don’t sink, but they do just sort of stay/ float on the top!